A close up of a lady in conversation at a table

 How to talk to your child about mental health

-Helping your child learn about the financial situation
+Helping your child learn about money

-• Help them understand the difference between want and need, and that even what we need might be acquired by making, recycling, swapping or buying second hand.
+Help them understand the difference between want and need, and that even what we need might be acquired by making, recycling, swapping or buying second hand.

 Zoe, parent

-• Ask your child what they think is going on… and correct their interpretation if necessary.
+Ask your child what they think is going on… and correct their interpretation if necessary.
 Ask for their ideas about solutions.
 This teaches that talking and problem solving is the best way to manage difficulties rather than worrying and staying silent.

 Jane, psychotherapist

-• switching appliances off when not needed
+• Switching appliances off when not needed.

-• being creative with leftovers
+• Being creative with leftovers.

-• switching to cheaper brands
+• Choosing cheaper brands when shopping.

 • a family movie night or games tournament